 Norman has been a Zen Buddhist priest for nearly 30 years.
 He served as abbot for the San Francisco Zen Center from 1995 to 2000.
 He is the spiritual director of the Everyday Zen Foundation, an organization dedicated to adapting Zen Buddhist teachings to Western culture, which he founded in 2001.
 One of the most highly respected contemporary Zen teachers in America, his Zen teaching is known for its eclecticism, openness, warmth, and common sense, and for his willingness to let go of everything, including Zen.

-For Norman's teaching schedule, please see the Everyday Zen website.
+For Norman's teaching schedule, recordings of his talks on Zen, and more, please see the Everyday Zen website.